Home

 Calcium-Rich Plant Foods Better for Bones than Dairy

-One of the most common health concerns that people consult with me for is how to prevent osteoporosis.
-I routinely review bone scan results and food diaries of people who diligently follow conventional recommendations on calcium intake, and are discouraged by worsening test results.
+One of the most common health concerns that I receive questions on is how to prevent osteoporosis.
+I routinely review bone scan test results and food diaries of people who diligently follow conventional recommendations on calcium intake and are discouraged by worsening test results.

-The truth is, it's impossible to say how much calcium you need each day for strong and healthy bones.
-The health of your bones depends on a number of factors, and how much calcium you get through your diet is no more or less important than all of the other factors that influence your skeletal health.
-If you have trouble believing this, consider that countries that rank higher-than-average in dairy consumption - such as the United States, England, and Finland - also have higher-than-average osteoporosis-related fracture rates.
+The reality is that it's impossible to say how much calcium you need each day for strong and healthy bones.
+The health of your bones depends on a number of factors, and how much calcium you get through your diet is no more or less important than all of the other dietary and lifestyle factors that have impact on your skeletal health.
+If you have trouble believing this, consider that countries that rank higher-than-average in dairy consumption such as the United States, England, and Finland also have higher-than-average osteoporosis-related fracture rates.

 The Nurses's Health Study, conducted by Dr. Walter Willet and his team at Harvard University, looked at the milk-drinking habits of 72,000 women, and found that regularly drinking milk did not translate to a lower risk of experiencing a hip fracture.
 In fact, the Nurses's Health Study found that women who drank milk two times a day were just as likely to experience a fracture as women who drank milk once a week.